 Corundum family is the hardest, most durable natural gemstone after diamond and measures 9 on the Mohs hardness scale, making it a popular choice for jewellery worn every day, such as engagement rings.
 Despite their durability, they should be protected like any other precious stone, and sapphire jewellery should be removed before engaging in heavy work, such as gardening or construction, or work that would expose them to harsh chemicals.

 Sapphires have for centuries been associated with wealth and royalty.
-Sapphires, especially bigger stones, are valuable gemstones, but those of high colour saturation and particular shades of blue – royal blue and cornflower blue), as well as pinkish orange (Padparadscha) are particularly prized.
+They are valuable gems, especially larger stones, but those of high colour saturation and particular shades of blue - royal blue and cornflower blue), as well as pinkish orange (Padparadscha) are particularly prized.
 Blue sapphires are valued for the purity of the blue hue, without secondary hues of purple or green.
 Blue sapphires of vivid saturation and pure blue hue command the highest prices.
 Vivid pink sapphires, their colour and saturation determined by the quantity of chromium, are also highly prized.
 Red corundum is called ruby, less saturated stones are classified as pink sapphires.

 Sri Lanka produces many beautiful sapphires of gem quality.
 Blue sapphires from Kashmir and Sri Lanka are among the most valuable.
 Other sources of sapphire include Africa (Tanzania, Nigeria, Madagascar, Kenya, Malawi), Brazil, Myanmar (Burma), Thailand, Vietnam and United States (Montana).
 Many of the unique parti and green sapphires hail from Australia (Queensland and New South Wales).

-Sapphire and ruby have been synthesised since the beginning of the 20th century.
+Corundum has been synthesised since the beginning of the 20th century.
 Synthetic sapphire is mostly used in many industrial applications, such as scratch resistant glass, semiconducting circuits and lasers.
-Synthetic sapphires can be recognised under magnification by their curved growth lines following the top surface of the rough crystal.
+Synthetic corundum can be recognised under magnification by the curved growth lines following the top surface of the rough crystal.
 Natural corundum crystals have angular growth lines expanding from a single point and following the planar crystal faces.

 Hardness: 9 Mohs